wp-plugins/better-wp-security/readme.txt

 = Obscure =

-As most WordPress attacks are a result of plugin vulnerabilities, weak passwords, and obsolete software Better WP Security will hide the places those vulnerabilities live keeping an attacker from learning too much about your site and keeping them away from sensitive areas like login, admin, etc.
+As most WordPress attacks are a result of plugin vulnerabilities, weak passwords, and obsolete software.
+Better WP Security will hide the places those vulnerabilities live keeping an attacker from learning too much about your site and keeping them away from sensitive areas like login, admin, etc.

 * Remove the meta "Generator" tag
 * Change the urls for WordPress dashboard including login, admin, and more